Skip to content

 task_name (str): The `Task` of interest.

 param_name (str): The parameter for that `Task`.
+Or the result field, if

 condition (Dict[str, str]): A dictionary of conditions.
 Currently supports: